ChelseaGitonga/yolo/explanation.md

-# Docker Setup and Deployment Documentation
-## 1. Choice of Base Images:
+## 1. Choice of the base image on which to build each container
-### Backend and Client Containers:
-Base Image: node:16-alpine
+Base Image: **node:16-alpine** used to build both client and backend images
 Reasoning:
-Lightweight: Alpine Linux is known for its small size and simplicity, which helps reduce the overall size of the Docker image.
+**Lightweight**: Alpine Linux is known for its small size and simplicity, which helps reduce the overall size of the docker image.
-Security: Alpine Linux has a smaller attack surface due to its minimalistic nature, which enhances security.
+**Security**: Alpine Linux has a smaller attack surface due to its minimalistic nature, which enhances security.
-Performance: Using a smaller base image can lead to faster download times and improved performance when deploying the image.
+**Performance**: Using a smaller base image can lead to faster download times and improved performance when deploying the image.
-Node.js Version: Node.js 16 was chosen because it is a Long-Term Support (LTS) version, providing stability and support for production environments.
+**Node.js Version**: Node.js 16 was chosen because it is a Long-Term Support (LTS) version, providing stability and support for production environments.

-## 2. Dockerfile Directives:
+## 2. Dockerfile directives used in the creation and running of each container:
-### Backend Container:
+### Backend Dockerfile:
-Directives Used: FROM, WORKDIR, COPY, RUN, EXPOSE, CMD
+Directives used: FROM, WORKDIR, COPY, RUN, EXPOSE, CMD

 Use Node.js 16 on Alpine Linux for the build stage.<br />
  ```FROM node:16-alpine AS builder```